WuTheFWasThat/redux-saga/docs/api/README.md

 ### SagaMonitor

-Used by the middleware to dispatch monitoring events.
-Actually the middleware dispatches 4 events:
+Used by the saga runner to dispatch monitoring events.
+Actually the saga runner dispatches 4 events:

-- When an effect is triggered (via `yield someEffect`) the middleware invokes `sagaMonitor.effectTriggered`
+- When an effect is triggered (via `yield someEffect`) the saga runner invokes `sagaMonitor.effectTriggered`

-- If the effect is resolved with success the middleware invokes `sagaMonitor.effectResolved`
+- If the effect is resolved with success the saga runner invokes `sagaMonitor.effectResolved`

-- If the effect is rejected with an error the middleware invokes `sagaMonitor.effectRejected`
+- If the effect is rejected with an error the saga runner invokes `sagaMonitor.effectRejected`

-- finally is the effect is cancelled the middleware invokes `sagaMonitor.effectCancelled`
+- finally is the effect is cancelled the saga runner invokes `sagaMonitor.effectCancelled`

 Below the signature for each method